invisibleroads/socketIO-client/missions/README.md

 Explain why the mission is important.

 # Timeframe
-Provide your estimated timeframe for completing the mission.
+Give dates for when you will start and finish the mission.

 # Objectives
 Specify at most three goals that must be achieved for the mission to be successful.